 Alex Lobdell (1997) has published fiction in the anthology Infinite Space, Infinite God (Twilight Times Books, 2006), which won the 2007 EPPIE Award for Best Science Fiction.

 Alexander MacLeod (1997) is an associate professor at St. Mary’s University in Nova Scotia.
-His collection of fiction, Light Lifting, published by Biblioasis in 2009, was reviewed in The Globe and Mail in 2010 and was short-listed for the Giller Prize that same year.
+His collection of fiction, Light Lifting (Biblioasis, 2009), was reviewed in The Globe and Mail in 2010 and was short-listed for the Giller Prize in the same year.
 His fiction has appeared in Notre Dame Review.